How to Make Dried Orange Slices for Christmas Decor

 Instructions

-4. Place the cooling racks on your baking (or cookie) sheets.
-Then lay the citrus slices in a single layer on the cooling racks, being careful not to let the fruit overlap.
+3. Arrange on cooling racks: Place the cooling racks on baking sheets.
+Lay the orange slices in a single layer on the racks, making sure they don’t overlap.

 Did you make this project?